rsksmart/devportal-1.0/content/rsk-devportal/tools/foundry.md

 forge test
 ```

-## Deploy your contract on Rootstock chain
+### Deploy contract on the Rootstock

-To deploy the counter contract on Rootstock mainnet or testnet configure Foundry a bit by setting up Rootstock RPC url and a private key of an account that’s funded with tRBTC.
+To deploy the counter contract on Rootstock mainnet or testnet, further configure Foundry by setting up a Rootstock RPC url and a private key of an account that’s funded with tRBTC.

 #### Environment Configuration

-Once you have an accound with private key then create a .env file in the root of foundry project and add the variables.
-Foundry automatically loads in a .env file present in your project directory.
+Once you have an account with a private key, create a `.env` file in the root of the foundry project and add the variables.

+Foundry automatically loads a `.env` file present in the project directory.

-The .env file should follow this format:
+The `.env` file should follow this format:

 ```bash
 ROOTSTOCK_RPC_URL=https://public-node.testnet.rsk.co
 PRIVATE_KEY=0x...
 ```

-At the root of the project run:
+At the root of the project, run:

 ```bash
 # To load the variables in the .env file
 source .env
 ```

 #### Modify Deployment Script

-Now modify the deployment counter deploy script in scripts directory to use the private key by modifying the run method, see below example:
+Modify the deployment counter deploy script in the `scripts` directory to use the private key by modifying the run method, see below example:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED